 Report the Crash to Your Car Insurance Company

 You should notify your insurance company as soon as you’re able to.
-It’s a common feature off most policies that they’re only valid if you report crashes immediately.
+It’s a common feature off most policies that they’re only valid if your report crashes immediately.

 Protect Your Rights and Yourself